-- routine patient care costs for Clinical Trials for which Benefits are available as described under Clinical Trials in Section 6, Details for Covered Health Services. - If you are not a participant in a qualifying Clinical Trial as described under Clinical Trials in Section 6, Details for Covered Health Services, and have a significantly life-threatening Sickness, Injury or other medical condition, ERS, or Blue Cross and Blue Shield of Texas as its designee, may, at its discretion, consider an otherwise Experimental or Investigational Service to be a Covered Health Service for that Sickness, Injury or other medical condition.
-Prior to such a consideration, the HDHP must first establish, based on good faith medical judgment supported by sufficient scientific evidence that although Experimental or Investigational, the service has significant potential as an effective life-sustaining treatment for that Sickness, Injury or other medical condition.

-In making its determination, ERS, or Blue Cross and Blue Shield of Texas as its designee, will refer to a certification the Participant's Physician must provide stating that he or she, based on good-faith medical judgment, believes:

-- the Sickness, Injury or other medical condition is significantly life threatening and imminently fatal if the treatment is limited to Covered Health Services; and - although designated as Experimental or Investigational, the service has significant potential as an effective life-sustaining treatment for the Sickness, Illness or condition.
+- routine patient care costs for Clinical Trials for which Benefits are available as described under Clinical Trials in Section 6, Details for Covered Health Services. - If you have a significantly life-threatening Sickness, Injury or other medical condition, ERS, or Blue Cross and Blue Shield of Texas as its designee, may, at its discretion, consider an otherwise Experimental or Investigational Service to be a Covered Health Service for that Sickness, Injury or other medical condition.
+Prior to such a consideration, the Plan must first establish, based on good faith medical judgment supported by sufficient scientific evidence, that although Experimental or Investigational, the service has significant potential as an effective life-sustaining treatment for that Sickness, Injury or other medical condition. - In making its determination, ERS, or Blue Cross and Blue Shield of Texas as its designee, will refer to a certification the Participant's Physician must provide stating that he or she, based on good-faith medical judgment, believes: - the Sickness, Injury or other medical condition is significantly life threatening and imminently fatal if the treatment is limited to Covered Health Services; and - o although designated as Experimental or Investigational, the service has significant potential as an effective life-sustaining treatment for the Sickness, Illness or condition.